l33tlamer/unbound-recursive/README.md

 Currently for `amd64` only, maybe `arm` later.

-**Note:** The image will check if `/opt/unbound/etc/unbound/unbound.conf` exists, if it doesnt, it will create its own with certain default values.
+**Note:** The image will check if `/opt/unbound/etc/unbound/unbound.conf` exists, and if it doesnt, it will create its own with certain default values.
 Inspect the `/unbound.sh` script for those defaults.
 If you want to use your own custom config, i suggest you use a bind mount at container runtime: